-A. This is a natural consequence.
+- A. This is a natural consequence.
 It may happen each time that the heater runs.
-A pressure relief value or expansion tank must be installed.
+A pressure relief valve or expansion tank must be installed.
 This will not prevent pressure rise but should limit it to a safe level.
-B. Flush the reducing value by opening one or two fixture outlets wide.
-If this does not correct the problem, relief the reducing value by opening one or two fixture outlets wide.

 B. Flush the reducing valve by opening one or two fixture outlets wide.
+If this does not correct the problem - B. Flush the reducing valve by opening one or two fixture outlets wide.
 If this does not correct the problem, remove seal ring for cleaning.